-A blog for whom?
+A website for whom?

 An amateur is someone who engages in an activity aside from her profession.
 It’s someone who does not seek profit in this activity.
 It’s someone who, due to her lack in competence, has to try things out, fail, and try again.
 When it comes to saving the planet – all of us are amateurs.
 While some of us might work in associated professions – such as research, education, journalism or the environmental non-profit sector – none of us have ever saved the planet (and if you have, please let us know!).
 Save-the-planet-amateurs are bound to experiment with different approaches.
-The premise of this blog is that it is worth bringing together these trials and errors, to laugh about them with a pinch of gallows humor, and to learn.
+The premise of this website is that it is worth bringing together these trials and errors, to laugh about them with a pinch of gallows humor, and to learn.
 It’s a space where we share our experience, and where we ask for responses and advice.
 Our posts will cover topics such as finding reliable information on the current climate and ecological crisis, strategies of discussing about the topic, developing lines of argumentation, and staying sane in an age of absurdity.
 It covers our failures, and hopefully also a few successes.

 2) We assume that changes in individual lifestyle and consumption alone won’t be enough to tackle this crisis; and we assume that technological innovation is unlikely to provide a last-minute cure against environmental degradation in its multiple forms.
 Of course, we welcome both green lifestyles and technologies.
 Yet, as George Monbiot has put it – “What counts, in seeking to prevent runaway global heating, is not the good things we start to do, but the bad things we cease to do.”
 What we need are politically resolved, legally binding rules that either prohibit or strongly dis-incentivize environmentally harmful behavior.
 By ‘behavior’ we mean both the behavior of individuals and that of institutions, such as companies.
-The challenge, at this stage, is to bring about those rules, while at the same time ensuring social justice and wellbeing.
+The challenge, at this stage, is to bring about those rules, while at the same time ensuring social justice and collective wellbeing.

 3) We don’t blame individuals for the climate and ecological crisis we find ourselves in.
 We are all part of a system that needs an urgent makeover.
 Finger-pointing won’t drive this makeover, collective action might!